rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 life on earth intelligence seems to correlate with consequentialism.
 While ants (and other organisms) can look quite consequentialist from afar, this is really an emergent and less generalizable phenomenon than human consequentialism.
 _(TODO: maybe better better justify these claims.
-Note sure if ant sentences good/needed)_ This difference in difficulty could also result from the fact that consequentialism is the 'correct' model as discussed earlier.
+Note sure if ant sentence good/needed)_ This difference in difficulty could also result from the fact that consequentialism is the 'correct' model as discussed earlier.
 This difference in difficult creates the potential for quite a dangerous situation